pckv/kompis/README.md

 Authorization: Bearer xxx.yyy.zzz
 ```

+- `403 FORBIDDEN` if the listing is not owned by the current authorized user
+- `403 FORBIDDEN` if `Authorization` header is invalid
 - `404 NOT FOUND` if a listing with the given ID was not found
-- `403 FORBIDDEN` if the listing is not owned by the current authorized user

 ---
 #### Activate listing